SusanJ/Mini/README.md

 The developer creates 3 items: a lexer grammar, a parser grmmmar, and a translator.
 The ANTLR tool, which is written in Java, converts the two gammars the files with .g4 extennsions) to code in the users's choice of programming language with Java being the default which is what is done here.
 The ANTLR tool also generates a template (here a Java class file) for a translator based on the parser.
 The developer then manually extends the template as necessary.

-A intorductory three-page description of this process starts on this wiki page:
+A introductory three-page description of this process starts on this wiki page:

 https://github.com/SusanJ/BasicUEB/wiki/4.1--An-Introduction-to-Parsing-and-Lexical-Analysis

+The language being bacltranslated is a tingy subset of contracted English braille.
+(It is assumed the user is familiar with braille.)
+The input is the subset of ASCII braille for representing letters, a comma, a period (full stop), the capital letter indicator, and the symbols '&', '='. '('. "!' ')' for five contractions.
+The last five always represent the contracted items.
+They are the only contractions, the letters are always backtranslated as letters, not as alphabetic wordsigns.